killergerbah/asbplayer/README.md

 Otherwise, the following steps for setting up automated Anki flashcards should work for any language:

 1. Install and set up a dictionary tool for your target language that allows you to do instant lookups.
-Popular ones are [Yomitan](https://chromewebstore.google.com/detail/yomitan/likgccmbimhjbgkjambclfkhldnlhbnn) for Japanese and [VocabSieve](https://github.com/FreeLanguageTools/vocabsieve) for European languages.
+Popular ones are [Yomitan](https://chromewebstore.google.com/detail/yomitan/likgccmbimhjbgkjambclfkhldnlhbnn) (see [supported languages](https://yomitan.wiki/other/supported-languages/)) and [VocabSieve](https://github.com/FreeLanguageTools/vocabsieve) (tuned for European languages.
+Works with Asian languages too but doesn't automatically detect word boundaries).
 2. Install [Anki](https://apps.ankiweb.net/), and create a deck and note type.
 More details on [Refold's guide](https://refold.la/roadmap/stage-1/a/anki-setup).
 3. Install the [AnkiConnect](https://ankiweb.net/shared/info/2055492159) plugin for Anki.
 4. [Configure](https://killergerbah.github.io/asbplayer/?view=settings) asbplayer to create cards via AnkiConnect using your deck and note type.